 In general, several problems must be faced to ensure the achievement of social justice in these countries, including:

-2. Marginalization, social exclusion, and denial of some rights, based on an ideological or ethnic background.
+- Marginalization, social exclusion, and denial of some rights, based on an ideological or ethnic background

-It is not a mystery that the lack of a sense of social justice with its various contents and foundations was behind the burning of the region at the beginning of the second decade of the millennium.
-The people flocked to the streets, chanting slogans calling for the achievement of social justice.
+Clearly, the lack of a sense of social justice with its various contents and foundations was behind the burning of the region at the beginning of the second decade of the millennium.
+People flocked to the streets, chanting slogans calling for the achievement of social justice.
 This resulted in the overthrow of traditional leaders, such as Zine El Abidine Ben Ali in Tunisia, Hosni Mubarak in Egypt, Muammar Gaddafi in Libya, and Ali Abdullah Saleh in Yemen.
 It was also the cause of entering most of the Arab Spring countries into the cycle of violence and counter-violence, some of which amounted to civil wars, which are still raging, leaving misery after misery until the beginning of the third decade of the millennium.